normseth/ci-demo/doc/readme.md

 * Master and single slave

 I have a cookbook that does this (more or less) already, although I will need to modify it to set up a slave server: https://github.com/level11-cookbooks/build-master.

+The slave is where build and test jobs will be run.
+In the context of a rails application, this means it will be provisioned with requirements for both Jenkins and rails.

 TODO: Understand and document the orchestration necessary to ensure master and slave are both up and connected.
 If you aren't familiar with Jenkins' master/slave topology, you can read about it here: https://wiki.jenkins-ci.org/display/JENKINS/Distributed+builds.